jlivingood/IETF-114-L4S/SpaceNeeds.md

 # Nokia

-Space:

-Power:

-Network:
+Space: Don't need rack space.
+Will bring a few laptops, smartphones, desktop and (a) monitor(s) servers that can be placed on a table/trolley.

+Power: US and EU plugs (we can bring adapters and extension cables)

+Network: We will bring some simple L2 switches.

-Is the equipment noisy:
+Is the equipment noisy: No.

-Other info as needed:

 # CommScope